Automate Blender 3D modeling from n8n using MCP. 45+ tools for modeling, materials, lighting, rendering, and animation.

 To ensure reliability across clients, the server implements a robust fallback strategy:

-- Protocol Resilience: If no active SSE session exists, the server transparently handles standard JSON-RPC requests over HTTP.
+- Protocol Resilience: If no active HTTP Streamable session exists, the server transparently handles standard JSON-RPC requests over HTTP.

 - Execution Isolation: Each tool call is processed independently, preventing session corruption or deadlocks.